Is there a recipe for the optimum LMS?

 There are countless variations of LMS available for enterprises such as yours.
 Each one is unique and has been equipped with a set of features to fulfill certain needs.
 Having said that, each LMS must still meet some basic criteria.

 Things to look for when choosing your LMS:

 The application has to be simple to understand and work with, whether training managers or the actual users.
 For it to be mobile it should be light and quick to load.

-Large scale content and user management
+Large-scale content and user management

 The system should have the capability to handle multiple learners, often simultaneously.
-It is just as important that the system be able to handle a large volume of learning content as to organise it effectively to make it easy to find and access.
+It is just as important that the system be able to handle a large volume of learning content as to organize it effectively to make it easy to find and access.